Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: FDT Violation and properties of current fluctuation

-The equilibrium fluctuation is characterized by the spectral intensity, the Fourier transform of the equilibrium time correlation.
-In general, the observation of time correlation needs successive pairs of measurements, and the observed correlation depends on how the disturbance by the preceding measurement affects the outcome of the later one.
-Therefore, the observed equilibrium fluctuation also depends on the way of measurements.
-This dependence is particularly strong in small systems such as microscopic and mesoscopic systems.
+In general, temporal fluctuation is characterized by the spectral intensity, the Fourier transform of the temporal correlation function.
+The observation of time correlation needs successive pairs of measurements, and the preceding measurement affects the outcome of the later one.
+Consequently, the observed fluctuation depends on the way of measurements \cite{QMT1,QMT8,QMT2,QMT7,QMT4,QMT5}.

+The importance of this fact was first emphasized in quantum optics.
+For example, when the photon correlation is measured by a photon-absorbing detector the observed correlation is the normal order product of the field operators\cite{QMT1}.
+As a result, the zero-point fluctuation cannot be measured by such a detector\cite{QMT1,QMT2,QMT7}.
+On the other hand, when the quantum counter is used as a detector the observed correlation is the anti-normal order product\cite{QMT8}, and the zero-point fluctuation {\em can} be measured\cite{QMT2,QMT7}.
+Another operator is obtained when another type of detector, such as quantum non-demolition detectors\cite{QNDpra,QND1}, is used.

+The same can be said for the current fluctuation in electrical conductors because the current is a bosonic excitation like the photon field.
+For instance, many works on mesoscopic conductors showed that the zero-point fluctuation cannot be measured by detectors which absorb quanta in the circuit\cite{VM1,VM2,VM3,VM4,VM5,VM6,VM7}.
+This corresponds to the famous result by Glauber for the photon field \cite{QMT1}.
+Another result is obtained when another type of detector is used\cite{Koch1982,QMT7}.